bartbutenaers/Node-RED-Tailscale-Tutorial/docs/reverse_proxy.md

 Path-based routing means that the reverse proxy looks at the URL inside the incoming http requests, to decide to which web server those requests need to be send.

-Let's take a look at the path-based routing that will be constructed step-by-step, throughout this tutorial:
+Let's take a look at the path-based routing that will be constructed step-by-step, throughout the remaining chapters of this tutorial:

 ![image](https://github.com/user-attachments/assets/faf0f667-8b68-4d0d-a5cb-422b7c313c7b)